Son Volt: Band reformed and new music

 In 2007, the band returned to an alternative rock and alt-country sound and released a studio album called The Search.
 The Americana- and folk-influenced album American Central Dust followed, released by Rounder Records on July 7, 2009.
 Their next project was a Bakersfield Sound-influenced album aptly named Honky Tonk, which was released March 5, 2013, also by Rounder Records.
 A large scale tour followed the release of the album.
 On February 17, 2017, the band released Notes of Blue on Farrar's label, Transmit Sound.

 Union and Electro Melodier

 The band's ninth studio album, Union, was released on March 28, 2019 on Farrar's Transmit Sound label and distributed by Thirty Tigers Records.
 The album consisted of songs that were highly critical of the election of US President Donald Trump and his administration.
 Many of the songs were commentaries on middle-class economics, freedom of the press, and immigration.
 Son Volt's tenth album, Electro Melodier, was released on July 30, 2021.
-In early summer 2021, guitarist Chris Frame announced that he would be leaving the band to pursue other interests and was replaced by former Bottle Rockets guitarist John Horton.
+In early summer 2021, guitarist Chris Frame announced that he would be leaving the band to pursue other interests and was replaced by former The Bottle Rockets guitarist John Horton.
 The tribute album Day of the Doug followed in 2023.